seanxmcdaniel/READMEGenerator/README.md

   ## Usage

-  You can use the README Generator in node.js in the integrated terminal in vs code
+  You can use the README generator in the integrated terminal in vs code

   ## License